 GENERAL ERRORS IN THE LAB

-If we are using other than Dimensions key column values in fact table to the corresponding key, you may get error because of foreign key violation
+If we are using other than Dimensions key column values in the fact table to the corresponding key, you may get an error because of a foreign key violation

 EX: Assume there is a location table with the below locations

 If we are using other than these locations in the fact table then we get errors

 Subscribe to our youtube channel to get new updates..!

 There are many ways

 A) Analyzing the cube database data in the BIDS browser